 Journey to Chronic Rare Disease Treatment

 Living with a rare disease is difficult.
-Getting access to treatment for rare diseases can make treatment inaccessible for many.
-Many rare disease medications are expensive and subject to price gouging.
-Under the Orphan Drug Act created in 1983, the FDA provides incentive to create drugs for rare diseases.
-This incentive includes 7 years of market exclusivity, which increase the prices of rare disease drugs by preventing competition.1
+Accessing treatment can be hard for many.
+Many rare disease drugs are expensive.
+Some are even subject to price gouging.
+The FDA provides incentives under the Orphan Drug Act of 1983.
+These help create drugs for rare diseases.
+This includes 7 years of market exclusivity.
+This increases prices by preventing competition.1

-Here are 3 things I wish I'd known when starting out my rare disease treatment journey:
+Here are 3 things I wish I'd known when starting.

 Featured Forum

 View all responses2.
-You know your body best
+Listen to your body when trying new narcolepsy drugs

-What do you wish you knew before starting your treatment journey?
+What do you wish you knew before starting narcolepsy treatment?

-Finding an adequate treatment plan for my rare disease took years.
-It can be difficult to make it through this process when blaming yourself for the process taking so long.
+Finding an adequate plan for my rare disease took years.
+Do not blame yourself for the long process.

 What do you wish you knew before starting your rare disease treatment journey?
 Share in the comments below.